minershive/hiveon-kb/guides/start_custom_miner.md

 Hive OS supports several popular miner algorithms, but not every single one.
 For this purpose we added a new feature called Custom Miner Integration that allows users to add a miner that’s not “baked” into the distribution image of the OS.
 You have the option to either install a pre-created package or create one yourself.
 But in this guide we’ll mostly cover the steps required to install a pre-created package.

 # Installing A Custom Miner
-Start by going to the [custom miner download](http://download.hiveos.farm/custom/) page and simply copy the URL to the file.
+Start by going to the <a href="http://download.hiveos.farm/custom/">custom miner download</a> page and simply copy the URL to the file.

 <img
   src="https://github.com/minershive/hiveon-kb/raw/master/images/start_custom_miner/custom_miners.png?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/start_custom_miner/custom_miners.png"